 An applicant must be a high school graduate or a general equivalency (GED) recipient.

-The education of Medical Coders is responsive to national and community needs that are clearly supported by state and national regulations, education and credentialing in the field of medical coding.
+The education of Medical Transcription and Medical Transcription Editor is responsive to national and community needs that are clearly supported by state and national regulations, education and credentialing in the field of medical transcription and medical transcription editor.